Wriggers Group

 programs.
 Stefan will develop mainly his graphics based interactive program Sculptor.
 We will

-continue to support existing collaborations and Stefan will take over
+continue to support existing collaborations.

 - Q: What will be your new

 research interests?
-A: I'm interested in
+A:

 conformational variability.
-I believe that MD will see significant advances in this area in the near
+I believe that MD will see significant

 future through the new supercomputing architectures developed at DESRES.